ShinyTrinkets/twofold.ts/docs/readme.md

 - sortLines caseSensitive=null ---> `null` becomes a _JS Null_ value
 - req "ipinfo.io" headers={{"User-Agent":"curl/8.0.1"}} ---> the headers become a JS Object
 - colors={['red','green',blue']} ---> the colors become a JS Array/List

+For text values, there are 3 ways of defining a value:

+- key1='value1' -- single quotes are identical to double quotes
+- key2="value2" -- double quotes
+- key3=`My name is ${name}` -- backtick expressions work just like JavaScript
+- key4=`some
+long
+text
+and
+even
+more` -- backtick expressions can span over multiple lines, but single & double quotes can't

+Backtick strings are evaluated into regular strings, but they allow variable interpolation, and can be defined on multiple lines, exactly like in JavaScript.

+The advanced JSX curly brace expressions allow defining Arrays, Objects and Functions as values.

+Examples:

+- adv1={[1, 2, 3, 4]} -- this is a JS Array/List
+- adv2={{ firstName:'Kimball', lastName:'Cho' }} -- a JS Object
+- adv3={x => x.trim()} -- a JS function
+- adv4={adv3(name)} -- calling the JS function (if it was defined with <set adv3=../>)
+- adv5={...props} -- expanding all the variables from "props" object

+The JSX curly braces are inspired from React.js and should work the same.
+They can also span on multiple lines.

 ## Special options